ifTNT/arduino-cscope-ctags/README.md

    ![](https://i.imgur.com/3oYbRuV.png)
    ![](https://i.imgur.com/m9G8li7.png)
    ![](https://i.imgur.com/uZhXUCx.png)
-   Ctags may generate a lot of warning message about ignoring null tags, but that's ok.
-The program will display 'All done successfully' when there's no error occured during retriving symbols.
+   Ctags may generate a lot of warning messages about ignoring null tags, but that's ok.
+The program will display 'All done successfully' when there's no error occurred during retrieving symbols.
    And the program will generate a directory named '.tags' in the directory of your sketch by default.
 The symbol database of cscope and ctags are presented in the directory mentioned above.

 4. Load symbol database to your text editor.